← Back to lessons

 5. Repeat until it is right

-This loop works for a landing page.
-It works for a full application.
-It works for things you have not imagined yet.
 The only skill you need is the ability to look at something and say what you want different.

 What you built